IT-MikeS/capacitor-intents/Readme.md

 ## Usage

 #### EXAMPLE: Register a broadcast receiver with filters for actions, then after receive first broadcast unregister it.
+Then send a BroadcastIntent to test it all.
 ```ts
 import 'capacitor-intents';
 import { Plugins } from '@capacitor/core';